LesliTech/lesli-nodejs-mongodb-tools/readme.md

 ```

 #### collection.create(schema)
-Creates new collection and returns a cursor with information about the collection created.
+Create new collection and return a cursor with information about the collection created.  <br />
 Example:

 ```js